pludov/mobindi/README.md

 ## What's new

-Next release will include:
+Release 1.1.0 (June 2019):
   * Filterwheel control in camera and sequence
+  * Support for landscape orientation
+  * Support for larger screen (tablet/desktop)
+  * UI fixes for Chrome
   * Remember camera settings accros restarts
   * Auto focuser graph improvment
   * Preliminary support for ssl (on port 8443)
   * New script for build/startup (install.sh/startup.sh)

-  * Support for landscape orientation
-  * UI fixes for Chrome
+See below for installation/upgrade instruction.

 Initial Release: 1.0